UnrealArtOptimization/minimal-mistakes/book/profiling/passes.md

 * {{ icon_number }} Number of decals
 * {{ icon_triangles }} Triangle count

 The base pass is one of the most important ones.
 It takes your shaders -- the part that you created in the material editor -- then runs their code.
-In deferred rendering (the default mode), it also saves the resulting values: final roughness, base color, metalness and so on into the GBuffer ("geometry buffer").
+In deferred rendering (the default mode), it also saves the resulting values: final roughness, base color, metalness and so on into the G-Buffer ("geometry buffer").
 It actually is a container for multiple full-screen images, though [channel packing](#) helps to reduce the number.
 This data is used later by various passes, most notably by screen-space techniques: [deferred lighting](#lights--nonshadowedlights), dynamic reflections and ambient occlusion.

 But that's just a part of this pass' responsibilities.
-It reads static lighting -- from lightmaps, indirect lighting caches -- and adds them into the GBuffer too (blending it immediately with the base color).
+It reads static lighting -- from lightmaps, indirect lighting caches -- and adds them into the G-Buffer too (blending it immediately with the base color).

 The base pass also applies DBuffer decals.
-The decals in view are projected onto objects, their shaders are run and the results blended with the contents of the GBuffer.
+The decals in view are projected onto objects, their shaders are run and the results blended with the contents of the G-Buffer.
 Fog is also mixed in during this pass.

 When using a forward renderer, the work on all dynamic lighting is also done here (instead of a separate __Lights__ pass).
 That's because the lighting is no longer _deferred_ until later.
 It's done on a shader level of every object, immediately after the material's atributes are calculated.
-This approach gets rid of the GBuffer, saving memory and making several thing easier (especially anti-aliasing).
+This approach gets rid of the G-Buffer, saving memory and making several thing easier (especially anti-aliasing).
 Don't be suprised, though, that the cost of the base pass is significantly higher with forward.

 **Optimization**